-Text: George J. Borjas, Labor Economics (Seventh Edition), 2016.
-(ISBN: 978-1259252365) Available the University Bookstore.
+Text: George J. Borjas, Labor Economics (Seventh Edition), 2016 (ISBN: 978-1259252365).
+Available at the University Bookstore and Chung Chi Library Reserve.
 Older versions of the book are also acceptable.

 Research Papers: Additional (empirical) papers will be made available on the Blackboard website as the course proceeds.